zalora/styleguide/pages/components/Grid.md

 ```

 #### Setting one column width
-In many layouts you may want to fix the width of one column and have the rest columns automatically resize around it.
+In many layouts, you may want to fix the width of one column and have the rest columns automatically resize around it.

 ```html
 <section class="container--fluid is-debug">